An upcoming European law pretexts fighting terrorism to silence the whole Internet

 - The fight against terrorism must never be a pretext to censor political opponents

-The text, as voted by the LIBE Committee, must now be debated and voted by all MEPs.
-This vote will take place in the plenary session of the European Parliament from 15 to 19 April.
+The text must now be debated and voted by all MEPs.
+This vote will take place in the plenary session of the European Parliament in January 2020.

 Let’s call our MEPs to let them hear our thoughts on the matter.